welchbj/ctf/writeups/2020/CyberStakes/who-does-this-belong-to/readme.md

 When interpreting the metadata file, there are two points when privileges can be dropped:

 * At the very beginning of execution, if either of the metadata keys `CREATE:` or `WEB:` are not in the metadata file.
 * In the web-file-creation execution path, if privileges were not dropped in the previous check.
 However, this only occurs *after* the file descriptor to the output file has been opened.
-If we could `open` a privileged file before privileges are dropped in this scenario, then the program could still write to that file descrtiptor even after dropping privileges.
+If we could `open` a privileged file before privileges are dropped in this scenario, then the program could still write to that file descriptor even after dropping privileges.

 Knowing all of this, our goal becomes more clear: somehow, we need to avoid the first potential privilege drop, but still specify a non-web file path for writing.
 This would allow us to overwrite the `/etc/diusweb.cfg` configuration file with a disabled `DROP_PRIVILEGES` value.